apache/cordova-registry-web/README.md

 NOTE - The Grunt server & watch commands are set up to use livereload - this will automatically reload your browser after the server is done reloading - no more needing to click the refresh button on your browser.
 The livereload script is put in the HEAD of the index.html page - if you wish to not use it, you will need to comment or remove that from the index.html page.

-## Publish Plugins to your local instance
+### Publish Plugins to your local instance
 ```bash
 plugman config set registry http://localhost:5984/registry/_design/app/_rewrite
 ```
 Now you can run commands like `plugman publish` and the plugins will install locally.

-## Potential Errors
+### Potential Errors
 If you keep seeing `POST /_session 401` when you try to publish a plugin locally, you need to go delete your user info.
 In terminal type `rm -rf ~/.plugman`.
 Then go to the plugin you want to add and go `plugman adduser`.
 Enter in your username, password and email.

 Deploy Remotely
 ==============
 Contact Steve or Anis to get username and passwords for remote couchdb instances.
 Any Cordova committers will be given the information if requested.
 Currently [plugins.cordova.io](http://plugins.cordova.io) is hosted on irisCouch and [stage.plugins.cordova.io](http://stage.plugins.cordova.io) is hosted on CloudAnt.
 The plan is to move over to cloudant when this site launches.
 This will require setting up the default plugman registry to cloudant.

-### Cordova-registy
+### Cordova-registry
-Navigate to cordova-registy directory in your terminal and run the following command.
+Navigate to cordova-registry directory in your terminal and run the following command.
 ```bash
 couchapp push app.js http://username:password@apachecordova.cloudant.com/registry
 ```